 - Location: Here you can see the countries that you have website visitors from.

 - Traffic sources: You can use this report to know the sources from where your website visitors have landed.
 The sources are classified as direct, organic, referral and social.

 - Content: This shows the real-time report of the webpages that have been visited in the past 30 minutes.

-- Event: Event report shows you the events your website visitors interacted with.
+- Event: Event report shows you the events your website visitors interact with.

 - Conversions: The real-time conversion reports inform you of the goals that were completed by your visitor.
 Goals include clicks, conversions, visits to a certain webpage, et al that you must pre-define.

-This report gives the details about the active users of your website.
+This report gives details about the active users of your website.

 - Demographics: Lists out the visitors based on their age and gender.

 - Geo: Groups users based on their system language and geographical location.

 - Behavior: Shows number of users, classified as new visitors and returning visitors.